Decision tree for adopting an AWS security service - AWS Prescriptive Guidance

 Organizations are under the scope of laws and regulations regarding data security and privacy.
 Any violations of these mandates can result in severe consequences.
 If your company is unable to meet a compliance, security, or privacy requirement, you should evaluate the AWS security service.

-1.2 Do you have high risks (above appetite) that are not addressed?
+1.2 Do you have a high risk that is not addressed?

 1.3 Do you have a manual or error-prone solution?

 Solutions that require manual steps or human interaction are more error prone.
 Inconsistency, low data reliability, noncompliant assets, and lack of scalability are common in these scenarios.
 Automated controls are fundamentally important for IT systems and workloads.
-If your current solution does not support full automation, you should evaluate the AWS security service.
+If your current solution does not support full automation, consider evaluating the AWS security service.

 1.4 Do you face management, agility, or scalability issues?